nmdarksky/nmdarksky.github.io/nominations.md

 **Rachael Bechtel**

-Currently a graduate student at UNM, Rachael is an astrophotographer who wants to get more involved in the NM chapter of DarkSky.
+Rachael is a photographer and astrophotographer, originally from the Houston area.
+After moving to New Mexico, she quickly came to appreciate the state’s dark skies, and the importance of protecting them for generations to come.